jpd002/Play-/README.md

  # Not specifying -G will automatically generate 32-bit projects.
  cmake .. -G "Visual Studio 18 2026 Win64" -DCMAKE_PREFIX_PATH="C:\Qt\6.10.2\msvc2022_64"
  ```

-For Visual Studio 2026 solution, just double click on `play.slnx` in "build" folder and follow GUI instruction.
+For Visual Studio 2026 solution, just double click on `Play.slnx` in "build" folder and follow GUI instructions.

 You can now build the project by opening the generated Visual Studio Solution or continue through cmdline:
  ```cmd
  cmake --build . --config Release
  ```
 Note: `--config` can be `Release`, `Debug`, or `RelWithDebInfo`.

 ### Building for macOS & iOS ###
 If you don't have CMake installed, you can install it using [Homebrew](https://brew.sh) with the following command: